alexbrillant/react-native-expanding-circle-transition/README.md

 ## How to use

 To trigger the animation, you need to use a ref to call the start function of this component.
+Pass a callback to the start function to change the scen before the circle is hidden(check out usage exemple handle press function).

 ## Usage exemple
 ```javascript